 Community Campus Partnership for Health

-The ISU Community Campus Partnership for Health (CCPH) is an outreach and service hub that works in partnership with the ISU Translational Research Network (U-TuRN) to promote community engagement. founded through the Department of Kinesiology at Iowa State University.
+The ISU Community Campus Partnership for Health (CCPH) is an outreach and service hub that works in partnership with the ISU Translational Research Network (U-TuRN) to promote community engagement.
+As the name suggests, the goal of the CCPH group is to build and support mutually beneficial campus / community partnerships that focus on health.
+The ISU CCPH group was developed by community-engaged faculty and students in the department of Kinesiology to serve local / state needs, but it follows guidelines and principles from the national CCPH movement (https://www.ccphealth.org/).
 Service learning is the key programming strategy in the ISU CCPH since it provides mutual benefits to both students and community partners.
 Students benefit from the opportunities to apply their knowledge and skill in real world applications and to gain professional experience.
 Community partners, in turn, benefit from the expertise and passion of students working through their organizations.
-Click here to read about the vision and principles that direct this initiative.
+Browse the links here to learn more about our work and our vision for CCPH.
+If you are interested in learning more about U-TuRN visit the website at www.uturn.iastate.edu or email us at email@example.com.

 Coordination and Outreach through GivePulse